titumozammel/human-energy-enablement/README.md

 > ↓
 > **Sustainable Business Value**

+HEEn contributes primarily through **Enablement**.

 The relationship is multiplicative in spirit.

 If a critical condition approaches zero, the conversion of potential into sustainable execution can become severely constrained.

+This representation is conceptual rather than a validated quantitative equation.

 ---